audetrikay/ocean-imprints-bioplastics-design-space/docs/research_background.md

 # Research Background

+Bioplastics are presented as sustainable alternatives to conventional plastics, yet their behavior strongly depends on environmental conditions.

+Alginate-based materials are hydrophilic and sensitive to ions:
+- Ca²⁺ → crosslinking → rigidification
+- Na⁺ → structural modification

+In marine environments:
+- high salinity
+- ionic interactions
+- evaporation cycles

+→ materials do not necessarily degrade, but transform.

+Most studies focus on compost or controlled environments.
+Marine conditions remain less explored.

+This project focuses on this gap:
+→ understanding how bioplastics behave in a real environment rather than ideal conditions.

+Key idea:
+A material’s impact depends on its context, not only its composition.# Research Background

 ## Context

 Bioplastics are often presented as sustainable alternatives to petroleum-based plastics.
 However, they currently represent less than 0.5% of global plastic production, which exceeds 430 million tons per year.